This Highest Voice Must Crown the World of Voices: An Interview with Joshua Hren

 Eric Cyr

-Eric Cyr is a teacher, musician, and writer from Duluth, Minnesota.
-He has recorded two albums with his band, Cyr and the Cosmonauts, and is pursuing his MFA from the University of St. Thomas in Houston.
-His fiction is forthcoming in the St. Austin Review.
+Eric Cyr is a writer, musician, and teacher from Duluth, Minnesota.
+He performs and has recorded two albums with his band, Cyr and the Cosmonauts.
+His work has appeared or is forthcoming in Presence, Great Lakes Review, The Windhover, Solum, and St. Austin Review, where he won the St. Austin Review Prize in Fiction.

 Previous